ibm-cloud-docs/EventStreams/eventstreams160.md

 - The source cluster A now becomes the target cluster.
 - The target cluster B becomes the new source cluster.
 - Enable any topics to be mirrored from cluster B to cluster A

 Now make sure data is being replicated into cluster A by examining the topics from cluster B appearing on cluster A. Remember these have the suffix from the new source cluster, B.

 ![Mirroring enabled in opposite direction diagram.](disaster5.png "Diagram that shows mirroring is now enabled in the opposite direction"){: caption="Figure 5.
 Mirroring enabled in opposite direction" caption-side="bottom"}

+N.B.
+Do not mirror back the original target topic on cluster B as that would cause an undesirable cyclic effect.
+As shown in the diagram above we mirror accounting.invoices from cluster B to cluster A, not accounting.invoices.A.

 ## Failback
 {: #failback_decision}